dmbarbour/glas/docs/GlasCLI.md

 My vision for glas systems is that most operations will be user-defined.
 Logic is visible and accessible via the module system.
 Different versions of 'glas' mostly affect performance.
 However, more built-ins may be introduced to support bootstrap development or system configuration.

-## Bootstrap

-The bootstrap implementation for glas command line only needs to support the '--extract' command.
-Assuming suitable module definitions, bootstrap can be expressed with just a few lines of bash:

-    # build
-    /usr/bin/glas --extract glas-binary > /tmp/glas
-    chmod +x /tmp/glas

-    # verify
-    /tmp/glas --extract glas-binary | cmp /tmp/glas

-    # install
-    sudo mv /tmp/glas /usr/bin/

-In practice, we need different binaries for different operating systems and machine architectures.
-This can be conveniently supported by defining a global 'target' module that describes our compilation target, then switch targets via configuring global module search.
-Alternatively, we could define target-specific modules such as 'glas-binary-linux-x64'.

 ## Value References

 The '--run' and '--extract' commands reference values in the Glas module system.